awslabs/LISA/lib/docs/admin/getting-started.md

-export PROFILE=my-aws-profile  # Optional, can be left blank export DEPLOYMENT_NAME=my-deployment export ENV=dev  # Options: dev, test, or prod
+export PROFILE=my-aws-profile  # Optional, can be left blank export DEPLOYMENT_NAME=my-deployment export ENV=dev  # Options: dev, test, or prod export CDK_DOCKER=finch # Optional, only required if not using docker as container engine
 ```

 ## Step 3: Set Up Python and TypeScript Environments